 Flexible transaction controls

 The Pismo platform enables you to create different types and levels of flexible transaction controls (flex controls).
 You can use the Flex controls API to create and manage flex controls that restrict your customers' financial operations, such as spending mode or maximum spending limits.
-You can also use the Pismo Control Center to manage flex controls through a user interface.
+You can also use Pismo Control Center to manage program-level flex controls through a user interface.

 To use flex controls in network transactions, you must enable the Send rules authorization program parameter.